cryptoapi/Give-Wordpress-Donations-Bitcoin/readme.txt

 = Zero Commission Charges =

 We earn money by selling add-ons.
 The money you raise using Give is yours to go to support your cause.
 Period.
 Add-ons are premium features that enable you to extend the functionality of Give.
-For example, you use one of our add-ons to accept funds through your favorite payment gateway.
+For example, you can use one of our add-ons to accept funds through your favorite payment gateway or send new donor emails to MailChimp.
+[View all add-ons](https://givewp.com/addons "View all Give add-ons") to discover all the ways you can extend Give.

 = Easy to Customize and Enhance =